Health Act 2006: Chapter 1 - Smoke-free premises, places and vehicles

-The sections of the Act allowing a ban extend to England and Wales although the provisions implementing the ban came into effect separately in England and Wales.
+The sections of the act allowing a ban extend to England and Wales although the provisions implementing the ban came into effect separately in England and Wales.
 In England the ban took effect on 1 July 2007.
 The ban in Wales came into effect on 2 April 2007.

 Smoking was banned separately in Northern Ireland and Scotland — in Northern Ireland by the Smoking (Northern Ireland) Order 2006 which took effect on 30 April 2007, and in Scotland (taking effect 26 March 2006) by the Smoking, Health and Social Care (Scotland) Act 2005.

-In 2017, the Supreme Court held that the smoking ban contained in chapter 1 of the Act did not bind the Crown, and therefore did not need to be enforced on Crown premises such as prisons.
+In 2017, the Supreme Court held that the smoking ban contained in chapter 1 of the act did not bind the Crown, and therefore did not need to be enforced on Crown premises such as prisons.

-Chapter 2 - Age of sale for tobacco etc
+Chapter 2 – Age of sale for tobacco etc

-Section 13 granted the Secretary of State the power to increase the age for purchasing tobacco from 16 to 18, which came into force on 1 October 2007.
+Section 13 granted the Secretary of State the power to increase the age for purchasing tobacco from 16 to 18.

+Children and Young Persons (Sale of Tobacco etc.) Order 2007

+The Children and Young Persons (Sale of Tobacco etc.) Order 2007 (SI 2007/767) is a statutory instrument issued by the United Kingdom government on 7 March 2007, made possible by this chapter of the Health Act 2006, which raised the minimum age for buying tobacco in England and Wales from 16 to 18, taking effect on 1 October 2007.
+The introduction of this change was the subject of a major government publicity campaign.